infoAtDomFree/example/README.md

 npm run test
 ```

-You should 12 successful tests and no failures.
+You should see 12 successful tests and no failures.
 All the code is here for you to read and understand.

 Please let us know if you have any questions or concerns.